A Passion for Paris

 Free morning.
 Gary can help you in advance with plans to visit any major sights or museums on your own.

-We will meet up with Gary at 1:30pm near the Palais Royal for a tour of the historic 2nd Arrondissement focusing on the evolution of restaurants and shopping in Paris, a two-pronged exploration past some major sights, with a break at an historic tea shop.
+We will meet up with Gary at 1:30pm near the Palais Royal for a tour of the historic 1st arrondissement, focusing on the evolution of restaurants and shopping in Paris, a two-pronged exploration past some major sights, with a break at an historic tearoom.

-At 4:30 pm we will return to the 17th Arrondissement for a 5pm cooking class with Noemie followed by a dinner of our preparations:
+We’ll then return to the Batignolles Quarter for a 5pm cooking class with Noemie followed by a dinner of our preparations:

 Menu: